euniceky/Course_Mini_Projects/README.md

-A collection of mini projects will be put in this repository.
+A collection of mini projects is in this repository.